-If you're a reporter with questions for or about the Office of Behavioral Health (OBH), the Mental Health Institutes, or any of our programs, contact:
+If you're a reporter with questions for or about the Office of Civil and Forensic Mental Health), the Mental Health Hospitals, or any of our programs, contact:

 - Fact sheets

 - Involuntary Mental Health Treatment, September 2021

 - Office of Behavioral Health Fact Sheet, March 2021

 Archived Fact Sheets

 - Competency Services Changes, Issued July 28, 2020

 - Colorado's Behavioral Health System Legislative Overview, Issued Sept.
 11, 2019

 - 2019 Behavioral Health Reform Legislation, Issued May 7, 2019